 Language is considered a significant tool to transmit thoughts.
 Neuroscience urges to utilize the 0-6 years of period of a child's life for maximum language input.
 It is essential that a child begins her schooling equipped with basic reading skills.
-The researcher strongly feels that the intervention programme helps a child break the reading code, and thus can instil a sense of confidence to tackle the learning easily and glide in to the primary classes.
+Teaching young children to read is not only a challenging task, it has to be done in a way that children become lifelong readers.
+It is the responsibility of the school to ensure that all children gain reading proficiency in the first year of school/kindergarten.
+The researcher strongly feels that the intervention programme which incorporated effective research-based instructional strategies, helped children break the reading code, and thus motivated them by instilling a sense of confidence to tackle their learning easily and/ enable the kindergarteners a smooth transition into the primary classes.